-- ii. the applicant preserved regulated shorelines, habitat areas of covered species, or critical areas during forest practices pursuant to applicable provisions of the Thurston County Code; and - iii. the applicant provides proof that sufficient plant materials were purchased to reforest the area according to the (DNR) forest practices permit and photos of the replanted site in lieu of a site visit. - e.
-The department shall not waive the three-year waiting period if the department placed a moratorium as a result of unpermitted harvesting or a violation of an approved COHP or Class IV-General forest practices permit. - f.
-The department shall determine compliance with County regulations as part of the request for single family dwelling moratorium release. - g.
-The applicant may submit an application for a building permit concurrently with the request for single family dwelling moratorium release; however, if the department determines that regulated shorelines, habitat areas of covered species, or critical areas were impacted by logging activities, the 3-year waiting period applies. - h.
-The department shall retain the development moratorium for all other non-forestry uses of the property. - i.
+- the applicant provides proof that sufficient plant materials were purchased to reforest the area according to the (DNR) forest practices permit and photos of the replanted site in lieu of a site visit. - d.
+The department shall not waive the three-year waiting period if the department placed a moratorium as a result of unpermitted harvesting or a violation of an approved COHP or Class IV-General forest practices permit. - e.
+The department shall determine compliance with County regulations as part of the request for single family dwelling moratorium release. - f.
+The applicant may submit an application for a building permit concurrently with the request for single family dwelling moratorium release; however, if the department determines that regulated shorelines, habitat areas of covered species, or critical areas were impacted by logging activities, the 3-year waiting period applies. - g.
+The department shall retain the development moratorium for all other non-forestry uses of the property. - h.
 Applicants may only submit one request for single family dwelling moratorium release for each parcel during the 6-year development moratorium. - F. Rescission of Moratorium.
-Upon request of the applicant, the moratorium may be rescinded by the department if an approved forest practices application has been either withdrawn or expired, and no harvest has taken place.
+Upon request of the applicant, the moratorium may be rescinded by the department if an approved forest practices notification or application has been either withdrawn by the applicant landowner or expired, and no harvest has taken place.